mhhussain24/AsteroidProject/README.md

 #### Models used:
 		- Decision Tree
-		- Neuro Network
+		- Neural Network
 		- Linear Regression

-		The Decision Tree and Neuro Network models indicate an imbalance in the data.
-This is an indicator that we need to balance the model.
+		The Decision Tree and Neural Network models indicate an imbalance in the data.
+This is an indicator that we need to rebalance the model.

 		Visuals included in our machine learning are based in plotly.